HexDecimal/python-tcod-ecs/README.md

 Only one component can be assigned unless that component is given a unique name.
 You can name components with the key syntax `(name, type)` when assigning components.
-Names are not limited to strings, and can be any hashable or frozen object.
+Names are not limited to strings, they are a tag equivalent and can be any hashable or frozen object.
 The syntax `[type]` and `[(name, type)]` can be used interchangeably in all places accepting a component key.
 Queries on components access named components with the same syntax and must use names explicitly.